nadinekuo/TUD-CS4240-Deep-Learning/PracticeExercises.md

 We use the following formulas:

 $$ j_{out} = j_{in} * s $$
-which refers to distance between two adjacent features.
+which refers to distance between two adjacent features (i.e. cumulative stride).

 $$ r_{out} = r_{in} + (k-1) * j_{in} $$